Ultimate Direction Mountain Vesta 5.0 - Women's Review

 What Other Hydration Vests Should You Consider?

 The Mountain Vesta remains our top pick for a vest-like fit and ample hauling capacity.
 The Nathan Pinnacle 12L can accommodate nearly as much gear but fits in a completely different way.
 The Pinnacle also weighs about 4 ounces less, so if a strong volume-to-weight ratio is what you're after, that's a great option to check out.
 If you want a vest-like fit but think that 12.7 liters is bigger than you need, check out the Ultimate Direction Ultra Vesta 6.0 instead.
 It fits in much the same way as the Mountain Vesta but with a slightly smaller gear capacity and a lower weight.
-The Salomon ADV Skin 5 Set fits like a snug vest but is a great middle-ground hydration vest when it comes to capacity.

 Ad-free.
 Influence-free.
 Powered by Testing.